Fleckism/SecurityPlus/My notes.md

 # Next things to do!
 - Links are great when going through the notes
 - Hashtags are good for searching for a particular subject.
+	- Scenarios
+		- Have page for defenses
+		- Vulnerabilities

 # Making sense of my tags
 Is a #assessment  the same as a #F_detect  or #F_identify